Geoffrey Owen

-Sir Geoffrey Owen (born 16 April 1934) is an English academic and journalist, who is the former editor of the Financial Times, and currently Head of Industrial Policy at Policy Exchange, the UK's leading Think Tank.
-He is also a Visiting Professor in Practice in the Department of Management, London School of Economics.
+Sir Geoffrey Owen (born 16 April 1934) is a British journalist, academic and author.
+He was formerly editor of the Financial Times newspaper and is currently Head of Industrial Policy at the think tank Policy Exchange in London.
+He is also a visiting professor in practice in the Department of Management, London School of Economics.

 Early life

 Geoffrey Owen is the son of L. G. Owen and the tennis player Violet Owen.
-He was also a tennis player and competed at Wimbledon during the 1950s.
+He was also a leading British tennis player of his generation and competed at Wimbledon and other grand slams during the 1950s.

-Owen was educated at the Dragon School, Rugby School and Balliol College, Oxford University.
+Owen was educated at the Dragon School, Rugby School and Balliol College, Oxford.
 He served in the Royal Air Force for two years as part of the national service.

 Career

 He joined the Financial Times as a feature writer in 1958.
-He held several posts on that paper, including those of industrial correspondent, industrial editor, and US correspondent based in New York.
+He held several posts on that paper, including industrial correspondent, industrial editor, and US correspondent based in New York.
 Between 1968 and 1973, he left journalism, serving first as an executive in the Industrial Reorganisation Corporation and then as personnel director in the overseas division of British Leyland Motor Corporation.
 He was deputy editor of the Financial Times from 1973 to 1980 and editor from 1981 to 1990.
-He was knighted in 1989.
+He was knighted in the 1989 New Year Honours.

 He was a non-executive director of Laird Group plc from 2001 to the end of 2006.